nateCode1/svacketz/README.md

 | 3   | P/8 | P/8 | P/4 |
 | 3.5 | P/8 | -   | P/8 |
 | 4   | P/16| P/16| P/8 |

 *And so on and soforth*

 Hopefully, this makes the trend clear.
 Looking at the last column we see that every two rounds, the number of participants halves.
 This is in contrast to the trend in winner's bracket where the number of participants halves every round.
-This discrepency is because loser's bracket is constantly being fed additional participants by those losing in winner's bracket.
-Interrestingly, this "halve every two rounds" trend holds even for the first two rounds, which have hitherto been a little bit of an exception.
+This discrepancy is because loser's bracket is constantly being fed additional participants by those losing in winner's bracket.
+Interestingly, this "halve every two rounds" trend holds even for the first two rounds, which have hitherto been a little bit of an exception.

 One more small detail is that in all these matches, the winner will always get the higher seed going forward, and the loser will get the lower seed.
 As an example if `1` goes up against `8`, and `8` wins, it gets the top seed going forward, whereas `1` will get the 8th seed.

 This gives us all the information we need to create an ideal 2 to 1 bracket.

 ### Case 2: 2 to 1 Non-Ideal
 Here we run into a conceptual issue.
-To deal with non-ideal numbers of participants, we have hitherto added placeholders (dentoed as BYEs) to accomidate have non-ideal numbers of participants.
+To deal with non-ideal numbers of participants, we have hitherto added placeholders (denoted as BYEs) to accommodate have non-ideal numbers of participants.
 This worked well because any placeholder would automatically lose any match in which it is present, at which point it would exit the bracket and we would no longer need to consider it.
 Now it is instead sent to the lower bracket.

-Lets take a look at that same bracket from eariler, but with only 6 participants:
+Lets take a look at that same bracket from earlier, but with only 6 participants:

 *A `X` is used to represent a BYE.*